Current Students - Life in the UK

 Air

-Edinburgh is well-serviced by several airlines, including budget airlines such as and – visit their websites for details of special offers.
+Edinburgh is well served by several airlines, including budget carriers and – visit their websites for details of special offers.

 Remember to check if you require a visa for your chosen destination if you decide to travel outside the UK – even within Europe.
 Don’t leave this until the last minute!